Undergraduate Program Theater Arts

-Theater Arts Bachelor's Degree or Minor Overview
+Theater Arts Bachelor's Degree and Minor Overview

 Portland State University's Theater Arts program cultivates the self-confidence you need to lay the foundation for your professional goals and is for students who are eager to learn with and be a part of a community of fellow artists.